 If you scour the internet trying to find out the best time to supplement creatine you’ll find various different outlets giving you loads of different advice.
 The fact of the matter is that the evidence from research is conflicting.
-In my professional opinion, I suggest starting in the off-season if you’re supplementing creatine for the first time.
+In my professional opinion, I suggest starting in the off-season if you’re beginning the use of creatine for the first time.

-In spite of that, it is also important to know that when starting to supplement creatine, particularly in the loading phase (a term I’ll delve into later on), you may notice an increase in body weight and/or bloating.
-This is common and doesn’t typically last long.
+In spite of that, it is also important to know that when starting to supplement creatine, particularly in the loading phase (a term I’ll delve into later on), creatine users may notice weight gain and/or bloating.
+This is common and is typically short term.
 However, it’s important to note that it may impair weight-related performance in sports such as cross-country, track, and wrestling.6

 How Much Creatine Do You Take?

-First and foremost, it is important to speak with a sports medicine doctor or sports dietitian to see if supplemented creatine would be appropriate and benefit your teen.
+First and foremost, it is important to speak with a sports medicine doctor or sports dietitian.
+They will help discover if supplemented creatine would be appropriate and benefit your teen.
 These professionals can guide you in determining how much creatine your teen may need based on their diet and level of physical activity.

-Creatine is supplemented using a loading dose and maintenance dose.
-The term “loading dose” can sound a bit intimidating especially when talking about sports nutrition supplements in athletes, let alone your teen athlete.
+We supplement creatine using a loading dose and maintenance dose.
+The term “loading dose” can sound a bit intimidating.
+This is especially true when talking about sports nutrition supplements in athletes, let alone your teenage athletes.

 The loading period is beneficial because it saturates the muscle to its upper limit of capacity with creatine to be used for muscle energy during training.
-A loading dose of 0.3 grams per kilogram of body weight per day for 5 -7 days is commonly used when starting creatine supplementation.
+We commonly use a loading dose of 0.3 grams per kilogram of body weight per day for 5 -7 days when starting creatine supplementation.
 Following the loading phase, the daily dose to maintain elevated creatine stores is 0.03 grams of creatine per kilogram of bodyweight.1

 What Kind of Creatine Supplement Should You Buy for Teen Athletes?

-The supplement market is constantly evolving making it difficult to determine whether a product is of high quality, safe, and tested.
-Creatine supplements can be found in various stores at varying prices with a wide array of other ingredients.
+The supplement market is constantly evolving.
+This makes it difficult to determine whether a product is of high quality, safe, and tested.
+We find creatine supplements in various stores at varying prices with a wide array of other ingredients.

-It is very important to consider brand, amount of creatine, and hidden harmful ingredients when thinking about choosing to supplement creatine for your teen athlete.
+It is very important to consider brand, amount of creatine, and hidden harmful ingredients when thinking about choosing the best creatine supplements for your teen athlete.
 A checklist to use when identifying the right product is:

 - Single Ingredient – The product only contains Creatine Monohydrate and nothing else.